 Scientists have found that Tangerine, a dwarf French marigold variety, is especially effective at combating nematodes in garden soil.
 The following varieties of French marigold are also effective:

 If you have a nematode infestation, remove as many plant roots as possible when you clean up your garden in the fall.
 In winter and early spring, till and solarize the soil to reduce nematode populations.

-In spring, plant one of one of the recommended varieties of French marigold (or another of the plants that repel nematodes) in solid patches or strips in the garden.
-Space the plants at seven inches apart.
+In spring, plant one of the recommended varieties of French marigold (or another of the plants that repel nematodes) in solid patches or strips in the garden.
+Space the plants at 7 inches (18 cm.) apart.
 Let them grow for at least two months, then till the plants into the soil.
 Be sure to till the plants in or remove the flower heads of marigolds before they go to seed.
 Otherwise, they could become a weed in next year’s garden.